EllyLoel/ellyloel.com/src/input/content/pages/now.md

 Reading Every layout by Andy Bell and Hayden Pickering

-Building a Web Component to make [[./projects/stylized-text/|stylized text]] accessible
+Building a Web Component to make [stylized text](/projects/stylized-text/) accessible

 Hosted a webinar about neurodiversity ([Neurodiversity in projects and at Portable](https://portable.com.au/events/neurodiversity-in-projects-and-at-portable))